Age Progression of 50 plus years (Working hard to Age Gracefully hopefully, though with much less hair today!!!)

 His Jeff prides himself in his classroom teaching and his teacher evaluations show he is an excellent classroom professor.
+The Winner of the 2020 Allen E. Beckwith Teaching Award in recognition of the faculty member who provides teaching excellence and service to the Undergradate program.
 “I feel the classroom should be first of all an intellectual haven that encourages students to give their honest opinions and to think about the world of technology and how it affects their lives in a much more critical sense.
 The classroom should not only be educational, but it needs to be a fun, dynamic atmosphere to capture and retain the interest of the students.
 I see my teaching as a combination of high level intellectual stimulation, relevant analogies and humor with a large dose of reality”.
-"I’m a bit like comedian Chris Rock, motivational speaker Tony Robbins and a Southern Baptist preacher”.
+"I’m a bit like comedian Chris Rock, a motivational speaker and a Southern Baptist preacher”, I call it "Edutainment".

 Click here for Interesting Quotes (Nothing to do with Information Systems at all)

-This page was last updated on March 2015
+This page was last updated on May 2022